Dark Blue (film): Cast

+Production

+In September 2000, it was announced Intermedia had acquired James Ellroy's The Plague Season for development.
+In February 2001, Kurt Russell had signed on to star in the film which would be directed by Ron Shelton from a re-write David Ayer performed of the initial Ellroy penned script.
+Ellroy had written the script back in 1993 specifically with Russell in mind for the lead.
+The following month, Ving Rhames was cast opposite Russell.

 Reception

+Box office

+On its opening weekend, the film debuted on 2,176 theaters and earned $3.9 million.
+At the end of its theatrical run, it grossed $9.2 million in the United States and Canada and $3 million internationally, accumulating $12.3 million worldwide.

 Critical response

-On Rotten Tomatoes, Dark Blue has an approval score of 59% based on 133 reviews, with an average rating of 5.90/10.
+On Rotten Tomatoes, Dark Blue has an approval score of 58% based on 130 reviews, with an average rating of 5.90/10.
 The consensus reads, "Kurt Russell gives a good performance.
 Too bad there's nothing here that you haven't seen before."
-On Metacritic, the film has a score of 57 out of 100 based on 37 reviews, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 57 out of 100 based on 37 reviews, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 William Arnold of The Seattle Post-Intelligencer gave the film a positive review.
 "Ron Shelton's Dark Blue is another harrowingly cynical dirty-cop movie in the recent tradition of Training Day and Narc.
 Yet it's so much more complex, engrossing and satisfying than those films that the comparison is not entirely fair...."

 However, the film received a negative review from the L.A.
 Weekly, "Dark Blue is stuffed to the gills with blithely improbable coincidence and subsidiary story line...
 Shelton is a likable, generous director who's made two pretty good films (Blaze and Bull Durham), but it's not at all clear he has the chops to take on an action movie, let alone the intricacies of police politics — let alone the politics of race, about which he had more imaginative things to say in White Men Can't Jump."